AnabelSMRuggiero/sbmltoodepy/Tutorial.md

 ```

 ## Examples
-Models from the following papers were used to develop and test the package and are included as example SBML files in [this projects github repository.](https://github.com/SMRuggiero/sbmltoodepy/tree/master/sbmltoodepy/sbml_files)
+Models from the following papers were used to develop and test the package and are included as example SBML files in [the sbmltoodepy/sbml_files subdirectory.](https://github.com/SMRuggiero/sbmltoodepy/tree/master/sbmltoodepy/sbml_files)

 [Borisov, Nikolay, et al. "Systems-level interactions between insulin–EGF networks amplify mitogenic signaling."
 Molecular systems biology 5.1 (2009): 256.][1]